Updated July 11, 2024

 TEACHING ASSISTANT positions are provided to students who grade papers, conduct laboratories and hold office hours.
 TAs – who can be Ph.D. students, master’s students, junior and senior undergraduate students, and postdocs – are paid according to a formula that quantifies the number of hours required for a particular course, multiplied by an hourly rate, to be determined by the beginning of each semester.

-Mechanical Engineering Ph.D. students must act as a Teaching Assistant for two courses during their time at Johns Hopkins.
+As part of their academic requirements, Mechanical Engineering Ph.D. students must act as a Teaching Assistant for two courses during their time at Johns Hopkins.
 Students can find opportunities with their advisor or other professors in Mechanical Engineering.

 Watch your e-mail for position announcements, usually in December and August.